KalinkaAleksandrova/K-Jewelry-Shop-DB/README.md

 K jewelry shop database
 ------------------------

-The database "Jewelry.accbd" is about a jewelry store and was created with MS Access.
+This repository contains a Microsoft Access database and exported table data.
+-Note: GitHub may not preview Jewelry-store.accdb file.
+Download and open with Microsoft Access.

 Normalization of the database: